WaldoAndFriends/tv.waldoandfriends.elevatedsensors/README.txt

+Unlock smarter living with the Elevated Bed Presence Sensor.
+Your routines become effortless when your home knows whether you’re in bed or not.

-Endless Automation Potential:
+Endless automation possibilities:

-- Adjust thermostat schedule
+- Fine-tune your thermostat for comfort and efficiency
-- Arm/disarm security system
+- Arm or disarm your security system automatically
-- Turn off all lights
+- Power down the house when you settle in for the night
-- Morning announcements
+- Wake up to morning announcements tailored to you
-- Enable pathway lighting for midnight bathroom breaks
+- Light a safe pathway for midnight trips

+Seamlessly integrate bed presence awareness into your Homey flows and make your smart home truly responsive.